spikesolution/metamask-helper/README.md

 * feature to add networks to metamask, cf. chainlist.org
 * search by symbol
 * search by contract address
-* link to a price chart for each token
 * link to the information source for the token details (contract address)
 * "copy" link for the contract address
 * Tooltips